claraxfee/test-generation-for-java-bugs/README.md

 <a href="https://docs.google.com/document/d/1uU3Bp8pwQZExNjGHyE2-xOD5MTNClOOtMoObcaRfoT4/edit?usp=sharing">google doc for report writing</a>

-IMPORTANT - To clone the repo with evosuite inluded run "git clone --recurse-submodules <repo-url>"
+IMPORTANT - To clone the repo with evosuite inluded run "git clone --recurse-submodules <repo-url>" /evosuite/client/src/main/java/org/evosuite/seeding/ConstantPool.java is the path to the pool we can model WeirdCasesPool.java on